jejacks0n/teaspoon/README.md

 The install generator will create a `spec/javascripts` directory for you.
 Teabag will automatically pick up any specs written in that folder named `[classname]_spec.(js|coffee|js.coffee)`.

-Let's write a basic implementation in CoffeeScript using Jasmine (you could just as easily use vanilla Javascript).
-Create a `spec/javascripts/calculator_spec.coffee` and put this in it:
+Let's write a basic implementation in CoffeeScript using Jasmine (though you could just as easily use vanilla Javascript).
+Start by creating a `spec/javascripts/calculator_spec.coffee` and put this in it:

 ```coffeescript
 #= require calculator